 After you have customized you third-party shopping cart, protect against malicious users tampering with the button code and submitting an incorrect charge by using one of the methods described in Securing Your PayPal Payments Standard Buttons.

-Implementing the Instant Update API With the Cart Upload Command
+Implement the Instant Update API with the Cart Upload command

 The Instant Update API is a server call to your callback server that instantly updates PayPal pages and enhances the Express Checkout experience on the Review your information page.